Mobile phones, man made garments set to get costlier

 While fertiliser was originally placed in 12 per cent slab, the Council later lowered the rate to 5 per cent.
 A total of Rs 6,000 crore have been claimed as input tax credit refund on fertilisers from July 2017 till date.

-Fertiliser manufacturers have been claiming lower rate on other inputs like ammonia and sulphur.
+Fertiliser manufacturers have been claiming a lower rate on other inputs like ammonia and sulphur.
 Besides, 18 per cent rate on services and capital goods adds to duty inversion, the official added.

 The total pre-GST tax incidence, including central excise, tax on inputs, average VAT, CST and octroi, on fertilisers was estimated to be about 9.75 per cent.